- e-Choupal Ecosystem

 A major obstacle that prevents poor children from progressing to a better future is the fact that they cannot get a decent education, starting right from the primary level.

-ITC's Programme aims to create enabling conditions so that that more underprivileged children stay in school and complete their schooling, and also to improve learning outcomes so that they have better skills and abilities.
+ITC's Programme aims to create enabling conditions so that more underprivileged children stay in school and complete their schooling, and also to improve learning outcomes so that they have better skills and abilities.

 To create an atmosphere conducive to learning, the Programme provides infrastructural support to government primary schools - desks and chairs, lights and fans, classrooms and other structural improvements, textbooks and notebooks, sports kits, etc. Sanitation infrastructure is a top priority - separate toilets for boys and girls, drinking water and handwashing stations, etc - are backed by a proactive approach to developing hygienic habits among children.